kingcobra2468/fusionshare/README.md

 the docs found [here](https://swagger.io/docs/open-source-tools/swagger-editor/).

 ## Configuration

+### Env File
 Configuration for FusionShare lives within an env file.
 Copy/rename the template.env file into `.env`.
 Then, the following options can be configured:
 - **FUSIONSHARE_NGROK_AUTH_TOKEN=** The auth token for Ngrok.
 The token becomes accessible after an Ngrok account is created.
 Only a free tier account is needed for FusionShare.
 - **FUSIONSHARE_PORT=** The port on which FusionShare runs on.
+- **FUSIONSHARE_CONFIG_PATH=** An alternate path to the `config.yml` file.

+### Port Allow and Deny Lists
+It is possible to filter which ports are allowed to be exposed.
+First copy/rename `config_template.yml` to `config.yml`.
+From there, adding a port to `denied` will prevent that port from being tunneled.
+In terms of allowed ports, there are two flows:
+1. Leave `allowed` empty will allow all ports as long as they are not in `denied`.
+2. Putting an entry into `allowed` will only allow ports that are in the `allowed` list.

 ## Installation
 1. Ensure that Python 3.6+ is on the system.